Bariatric Surgery: A Treatment for Diabetes?

 Discussion

 Lori Wenz, RN, MSN, AGNP-C, BC-ADM is a national board-certified nurse practitioner who has developed expertise in the treatment of diabetes and obesity.
 She has a board certification in Advanced Diabetes Management as well as a Certificate of Advanced Education in Obesity Medicine from the Obesity Medicine Association.
-Ms. Wenz’s experience as a Nurse Practitioner has included Primary Care, Endocrinology, Medical Obesity and Bariatric Surgery.
-She currently works at a comprehensive obesity treatment center, a program she developed in collaboration with St. Mary’s Medical Group, St. Mary’s Hospital and a group of bariatric surgeons in Grand Junction, Colorado.
+Ms. Wenz’s experience as a Nurse Practitioner has included Primary Care, Endocrinology, Medical Obesity, and Bariatric Surgery.
+She currently works at a comprehensive obesity treatment center, a program she developed in collaboration with St. Mary’s Medical Group, St. Mary’s Hospital, and a group of bariatric surgeons in Grand Junction, Colorado.
 She also works in private practice with Comprehensive Weight Management in California.
-Ms. Wenz has been an active member of the Obesity Medicine Association since 2017, and currently serves on the CME and Medical Surgical Committees.
-She has dedicated her career to providing compassionate, evidenced based treatment to patients with diabetes and obesity.
-Her goal is to help patients make nutrition and lifestyle changes, incorporate medications when needed, to help reduce weight and improve health.
+Ms. Wenz has been an active member of the Obesity Medicine Association since 2017 and currently serves on the CME and Medical Surgical Committees.
+She has dedicated her career to providing compassionate, evidence-based treatment to patients with diabetes and obesity.
+Her goal is to help patients make nutrition and lifestyle changes, and incorporate medications when needed, to help reduce weight and improve health.
 Outside of work, Lori enjoys spending time hiking, kayaking, paddle boarding, reading, and taking walks on the beach with her husband Adam and their two daughters.